 In collaboration with certain research institutes and in addition to our partnerships with the Brazilian Navy and the Financing Agency for Studies and Projects (Financiadora de Estudos e Projetos), or FINEP, we developed the Cronos project, which conducts real-time measurement of surface sea currents in strategic locations, compiling valuable data for hydrodynamic modeling and projections and sharing data with projects such as MAREM.

 We have long-standing relationships with a diverse customer base.

-As of the date of this offering memorandum, we were ranked second in the Petrobras Operational Excellence in Air and Maritime Transport Program (Programa de Excelência Operacional em Transporte Aéreo e Marítimo), or PEOTRAM ranking, which entitled us to a 3% premium in the daily rates for our contracted vessels.
+As of the date of this offering memorandum, we were ranked first in the Petrobras Operational Excellence in Air and Maritime Transport Program (Programa de Excelência Operacional em Transporte Aéreo e Marítimo), or PEOTRAM ranking, which entitled us to a 3% premium in the daily rates for our contracted vessels.
 In addition, we have received several awards for our quality, safety, environment, and health, or QSMS, policies and practices over the years.